Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 First, inform your supplier you are taking your complaint to the Consumer Council for Water (CCW)

 If your supplier informs you that your complaint has been resolved, ask them to confirm that it has passed “stage 2” of the complaints process.
+Ask them for the basis of their decision if they say your complaint has been resolved.
 If it has, use our template letter to inform them that you are escalating to the Consumer Council of Water (CCW).
-Insist they put a hold on the account while the complaint is being investigated by CCW.Second, complain to the Consumer Council of Water (CCW)
+Insist they put a hold on the account while the complaint is being discussed with CCW.Second, complain to the Consumer Council of Water (CCW)

 Fill out the CCW online complaints form, using this template for the “how can we help?” box.
-If you are not satisfied with the response from the CCW, you can take it to the next stage.Third, apply for adjudication to the Dispute Resolution Ombudsman (DSO)
+If you are not satisfied with the response from the CCW, you can take it to the next stage.Third, apply for adjudication through the Dispute Resolution for the Water Industry

 - 3. Celebrate and start again